Code-Institute-Submissions/comics/README.md

 A site designed for use by anyone that is enthusiastic about reading, sharing and finding comic books.
 The website contains comics from a variety of genres.
-The website features a gallery of various comic books with search function, user registration, comic book editting, the ability to favourite comics, an about page and a contact page.
+The website features a gallery of various comic books with search function, user registration, comic book editting, the ability to favourite comics and a contact page.
 The primary goal of the website is to create a large collection of various comic books for a wide user base.

 ## UX

 The ideal user for this site is:
-- Interested in comic books.
 - Interested in sharing and recommending comic books they have read.
 - Interested in searching for new comics to read.
 - English speaking.